Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 3. A security team discovers that an attacker has taken advantage of the handshake process that is used to establish a TCP connection between a device and their sever.Which Dos attack does this scenario describe ?
 	SYN flood attack

-4. Fill in the blank:
+4. Fill in the blank: The Dos attack <----> occurs when an attacker reatedbly sends ICMP packets to a network server.
+	ICMP flood

+5. Which of the following statements correctly describe passive and packet sniffing ?
+Select